Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

-Independent of its robustness as an approximation, material truncation may be a useful tool.
-For a material harmonic oscillator two-level truncation is essentially as poor a {\em general} approximation as it can ever be, yet for this system there nevertheless exists a gauge $\alpha_{\rm JC}$ for which the ground state of the truncated model is {\em exact} (cf. Sec.~\ref{osc}).
+For a material harmonic oscillator two-level truncation is essentially as poor a {\em general} approximation as it can ever be, yet for this system the ground state of the truncated model is {\em exact} in the JC-gauge; $P\ket{G_{\rm JC}}=\ket{G_{\rm JC}}$ (see Sec.~\ref{osc}).
+As a result, there exist gauges $\alpha\neq 1$ in which two-level truncation of material systems with low anharmonicity remains accurate for low energy states, despite truncation in any gauge generally breaking down for higher levels.
 Ref. \cite{stokes_gauge_2019} exemplifies an experimentally realistic regime of a fluxonium $LC$-oscillator system with anharmonicity $\mu \approx 3.15$, such that two-level models remain accurate for predictions up to the first excited state, and for which the JC-gauge two-level model is usually more accurate.
-It follows that low energy weak-coupling phenomenology can persist even within the USC regime, such that the phenomenology previously viewed as definitive of the USC regime need not hold even within gauge-invariant non-truncated models.
-Essentially the same findings are obtained for a double-well dipole as was considered in the previous section.
-Figs.~\ref{fluxonium_ph} and \ref{dw_ph} show the exact, i.e., non-truncated, ground state photon numbers defined relative to the multipolar (flux), Coulomb (charge) and JC gauges for fluxonium and double-well dipole systems respectively.
-To illustrate different regimes of anharmonicity, we assume $\mu\approx 3$ for the fluxonium system and $\mu\approx 70$ for the double-well dipole.
-In both cases the ground state photon$_{\rm JC}$ population is highly suppressed when compared with the ground state photon$_0$ and photon$_1$ populations.
-All of these predictions are gauge-invariant having been obtained from the non-truncated theory.
+It follows that low energy weak-coupling phenomenology can persist even within the USC regime, such that the phenomenology previously viewed as definitive of the USC regime need not hold even within gauge invariant non-truncated models.
+Essentially the same findings are obtained for a double-well dipole, as illustrated in Fig.~\ref{transJC1}.